Simon de Bergh - STU 2016 - Urban planning agency of Marseille

 When you come back, you look for a job and you end up at the urban planning agency of Marseille

-Its not as automatic, but thats it.
+It's not as automatic, but that's it.
 In November-December, I started looking for a job in an urban planning agency.

-There are about fifty urban planning agencies in France; they are of two types: most of them are small (they often employ fifteen to twenty people), but there are also ten or twelve big agencies (between fifty and eighty-five people).
+There are about fifty urban planning agencies in France; they are of two types: most of them are small (they often employ fifteen to twenty people), but there are also ten or twelve "big" agencies (between fifty and eighty-five people).
 The way they operate and manage their staff is therefore quite different.

 The small agencies choose their missions, among those that can be assigned to an urban planning agency, according to the needs of the territory and their capacities.
 This is the case, for example, of the Rouen urban planning agency that the M1 STU students met this year.
 A typical STU profile, quite generalist, is not the most likely to interest them.
 Since they have few staff, they tend to recruit urban planners, economists, and housing specialists who wear many hats and are able to work in several fields.